Nolan Arenado Player Props: Cardinals vs. Pirates

 Pirates Pitching Rankings

-- The 7.8 strikeouts per nine innings put together by the Pirates pitching staff ranks 26th in MLB.
+- The pitching staff for the Pirates has a collective eight K/9, which ranks 25th in the league.

-- The Pirates have a 4.92 team ERA that ranks 20th across all MLB pitching staffs.
+- The Pirates have the 16th-ranked team ERA among all league pitching staffs (4.54).

-- Velasquez (0-2) gets the starting nod for the Pirates, his third of the season.
+- The Pirates are sending Oviedo (1-0) out to make his third start of the season.

-- His most recent time out was on Saturday against the Chicago White Sox, when the righty went 2 2/3 innings, surrendering five earned runs while giving up six hits.
+- His last appearance was on Sunday against the Chicago White Sox, when the righty threw 6 2/3 scoreless innings while allowing five hits.

 © 2023 Data Skrive.
 All rights reserved.